EESSI/github-action-eessi/README.md

       run: |
         module load GROMACS
         gmx --version
+      shell: bash
 ```

 ## Limitations

 This GitHub Action is only expected to work in workflows that [run on](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) ubuntu and macOS targets (and even then likely only `ubuntu-latest`).
-This exludes the `windows` targets.
+This excludes the `windows` targets.

 ## Use With Docker

 In case your workflow uses docker containers, the cvmfs directory can be mounted inside the container by using the flag `-v /cvmfs:/cvmfs:shared`.
+You may also need to pass through the `BASH_ENV` variable using the flag `-e BASH_ENV`.